yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 ![Quadratic hull]({{ site.url }}/images/xyhull2.png){: .center-image }

 Note that the algorithm requires bounds on the variables.
 If YALMIP fails to extract any explicit bounds from the model in the root-node, the code will terminate and an error message will be displayed.
-Addionally, the tighter the bounds are, i.e., closer to the final optimal value, the smaller the envelope approximation will be.
+Addionally, the tighter the bounds are, i.e., closer to the final optimal value, the better the envelope approximation will be.

 ### Linear relaxation for polynomial problems

-Polynomial problems are treated by simply converting them to bilinear problems, by introducing additional variables and constraints.
+Multivariate polynomial problems are treated by simply converting them to bilinear problems, by introducing additional variables and constraints.
 As an example, the term \\(x^2y^2\\) can be written as \\(uv\\) with the new bilinear constraints \\(u=x^2\\) and \\(v=y^2\\).
 Once a bilinear model has been obtained, standard bilinear relaxations can be used.

 ### Linear relaxation for general problems